RistrettoLass/Snakes--Ladders--Chaos---Powers/README.md

 Snakes and Ladders is a very deterministic board game.
 SLC&P seeks to solve this issue by creating an entirely new environment that reshapes the classic game.

 ### Features Planned:
-* Character Archetypes, each with unique pros and cons
+* Character Archetypes, each with unique pros and cons.
- * Create your building type
+* 	* Special moves, useful once per board.
+* Biomes that affect the utility of your chosen archetypes.
+* Traps and Obstacles that block the board, reshuffle it, or otherwise cause a nuisance to you.
+* Duelling